 Both addiction and mental disorders have similar effects on one’s brain.
 They can alter the way one thinks, changing the chemicals and neuro-responses of the brain.
 According to the National Institute on Drug Abuse, those with a mental disorder are more than twice as likely to have addiction problems, and vice versa.

 “Addiction and mental disorders are diseases that often go hand-in-hand.” –Sobernation

 If your daughter has not yet reached addiction, but has started experimenting, now is the time to step in

 If your daughter has been diagnosed with a mental disorder, she is already more likely to become addicted to alcohol or drugs.
 Most patients at reform schools for girls struggle with more than one primary problem or disorder.
-The following are some mental disorders, Asheville Academy for Girls addresses, that often coincide with addictions:
+The following are some mental disorders, Asheville Academy addresses, that often coincide with addictions: